CyanideCN/PyCINRAD/README.md

 The `get_raw` method returns radar records without other geographic information.

 The `get_data` method returns `xarray.Dataset` with radar records, geographic coordinates, and all extra attributes.
 So, all benefits of `xarray` can be enjoyed.
-For example, it's very convenient to save data as netcdf format.

 ```python
 >>> print(data)